Cognitive Behavioral Therapy (CBT) in Naples, Estero & Fort Myers

 - Track your progress so you can see concrete changes over time

 CBT has strong research support for treating anxiety disorders, depression, OCD, phobias, insomnia, anger issues, and many other conditions.
-It is also highly effective when combined with other approaches like mindfulness or acceptance-based strategies, which many of our therapists integrate into their work.
+For OCD specifically, a CBT variant called Exposure and Response Prevention (ERP) is the gold-standard treatment.
+CBT is also highly effective when combined with other approaches like mindfulness or acceptance-based strategies, which many of our therapists integrate into their work.

 How CBT Compares to Other Approaches